HSF/hsf.github.io/_workinggroups/training.md

   </a>
   <a href="{{site.baseurl}}/training/curriculum.html">
     Self study!<br/>
-    Everything at your own pace.
+    Learn at your own pace.
 No matter if you want to get a quick overview or dive in the details, this is for you!
   </a>
 </div>